ispgroupucl/mlworkflow/README.md

 >>> parent = DictDataset({1: "a", 2: "b", 3: "c", 4: "d", 5: "e", 5: "f"})
 ```

-The dataset object comes with multiple useful methods or properties:

-- `Dataset.keys` is a generator of the dataset keys.
-Keys that need to be computed are computed once and stored for efficient reuse. `Dataset.keys.all()` returns a list of the dataset keys (requiring computing all of them).
-- `Dataset.batches(batch_size, wrapper=np.ndarray)` is a generator yielding batches of `batch_size` from the dataset keys.
-- `Dataset.__len__()` provides the number of pairs (key, value) stored in the dataset.
-When keys hasn’t been computed yet in the case of laizy chaining with other datasets, it raises an error.

 ### Useful generic datasets